• Skip to primary navigation

 • Enjoy as a main dish paired with grilled summer veggies or a lettuce salad.
 I love eating this chicken pasta salad with pesto with grilled corn on the cob!

-a serving dish filled high with chicken pesto pasta salad.
-The bowl has a serving spoon in it, and has a white linen, plate of pasta, and bowl of pesto around it.
+A serving dish filled high with chicken pesto pasta salad with a serving spoon in it, and a white linen, plate of pasta, and bowl of pesto around it.

 Expert Tips